-With documentaries like Gimme Danger and the Filth and the Fury, we see the brute force this genre has had on the world.
+With documentaries like Gimme Danger and the Filth and the Fury, that document the seminal punk band with the brute force this genre has had on the world.
 It invented lifestyles (Minor Threat’s Straight Edge promoted an anti-drug message), started revolutions (Sex Pistols railing against the world), and helped some of the worlds greatest bands find a voice.

 So dive headfirst into the crowd with these five punk documentaries.
 If anything, they’ll show you that nobody should ever feel left on the outside.
 We guarantee your pent up restlessness will dissipate and fuel your urge to get back into the moshpit.

 Gimme Danger (2016)

 Begin your punk odyssey with the birth of punk as we know it.
 Punk basic 101 with veteran director Jim Jarmusch leaps into the beginnings of the Godfathers of Punk, The Stooges.
 Gimme Danger captures the raw power and shake appeal of Iggy Pop in all his peanut-buttered glory.
 Featuring interviews with all of the living members, Jarmusch pulls together glorious original footage of the band while tracking how their short-lived career broke the doors down for one of the most earth-shattering genres to exist.